harumuki/gyorgy.fleischmann.hu/_posts/2019-02-23-Erasure-Piano_Song.md

 Now I'm left here
 The rebel without a cause
 The deeper I delve into
-The consciousness of me with you
+The consciousness of me and you
 The harder it gets
 I need to close my eyes
 What hurts me most